Protect Your Idea: Non Disclosure Agreements Explained

 The second element is identifying what information is not required to be protect held confidential by the receiving party.
 Usually, this is information that the recipient already knew, or becomes publicly known or is independently developed.

-The third element is the obligations for the receiving party to maintain the information in confidence and limit its use.
+The third element is the obligation of the receiving party to maintain the information in confidence and limit its use.
 This might include who in the company has access to the information.

 We have over 35 years of experience in crafting and negotiating the terms of NDAs.